The Impact of Estrogen Dominance on Histamine Intolerance and Mast Cell Activation Syndrome

 You read about the kind of estrogen dominance that occurs when estrogen levels are higher than progesterone levels.

-But when balanced, progesterone counterweights estrogen when it comes to histamine and mast cells.
+But when balanced, progesterone counterweights estrogen when it comes to the release of histamine and mast cells.

 This is because progesterone sends a signal through the mast cell hormone receptors to calm down.

-This is a big reason the estrogen-progesterone balance is so important.
+This is a big reason the balance between estrogen and progesterone is so important.
 Supporting your progesterone will likely help with your histamine levels.

 Keep in mind, though, that we’re talking about natural or bioidentical progesterone here.
-Synthetic progesterone medication doesn’t usually have the same mast-cell calming effect.
+Synthetic progesterone medication often used for hormone replacement therapy (hrt) doesn’t usually have the same mast-cell calming effect.

-Now, I get a lot of questions from women asking why they tend to get an increase in mast cell reactions during certain times of their menstrual cycle.
+Now, we get a lot of questions from women asking why they tend to get an increase in mast cell reactions during certain times of their menstrual cycle.

 Some of these problems tend to happen around the time of ovulation (when the ovaries release the egg).
 That happens to be when estrogen levels peak.